-To offer statewide articulated courses in the ATC Program:
+To offer statewide articulated courses through the ATC Texas Program:

 19 TAC Chapter 74 states: